treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 * Fluffy
 * Postgres: used by lakeFS and Fluffy as a shared KV store
 * MinIO container: used as the storage connected to lakFS
-* Jupyter notebooks setup: Includes [notebooks](https://github.com/treeverse/lakeFS-samples/tree/main/00_notebooks) that demonstrate lakeFS Enterprise capabilities
+* Jupyter notebooks setup: Pre-populated with [notebooks](https://github.com/treeverse/lakeFS-samples/tree/main/00_notebooks) that demonstrate lakeFS Enterprise' capabilities
 * Apache Spark: this is useful for interacting with data you'll manage with lakeFS

 Checkout the [RBAC demo](https://github.com/treeverse/lakeFS-samples/blob/main/00_notebooks/rbac-demo.ipynb) notebook to see lakeFS Enterprise [Role-Based Access Control]({% link reference/security/access-control-lists.md %}) capabilities in action.